The Kelly Kettle is a great way to boil water for camping, hiking, or picnics. We show you how to use one and which we recommend for families.

-A Kelly Kettle could also useful of you have a power cut, loss of gas, etc., at home.
+A Kelly Kettle could also be used if you have a power cut, loss of gas, etc., at home.

-When out hiking or camping in more remote locations, a Kelly Kettle is a great way to boil stream water to get rid of harmful bacteria.
-If you do this, remember to let the water boil for at least 4 minutes.
-You may also wish to filter particles from the water before it goes into the kettle.
+If you do this, let the water boil for at least 4 minutes.
+You may also wish to filter particles from the water before entering the kettle.